Table of Contents

 You can be considered as a self-employed person as a side activity:

-If you are unemployed, you also have the possibility of starting a secondary (supplementary) self-employed activity without losing your right to unemployment benefit for 12 months.
+If you are unemployed, you also have the possibility of starting a secondary (supplementary) self-employed activity without losing your right to unemployment benefits for 12 months.
 It is the "Tremplin-indépendants" (Self-employed springboard) measure.
-For more information on the conditions of application of the benefit, you can consult the information sheet T158 of the NEO.
+For more information on the conditions of eligibility for the benefit, you can consult the information sheet T158 of the NEO.

 An assistant is a natural person who assists or replaces a self-employed person in the exercise of their activity without being bound by an employment contract.
 The assistant is often, but not necessarily, a family member of the self-employed person.